gincoat/gincoat.github.io/docs/installation.md

 ```
 where:
 `project-name` is the name of your project
-`project-location` is the remote repository to host the project, usually people use `github.com`
+`project-location` is the remote repository that will host the project, usually people use `github.com`

-Now let's create a project with the name `todo` and let's assume it's hosted on github.com in an organization with the name `my-organization`, here is the command to create that
+Now let's create a project with the name `todo` and let's assume it's hosted on the repository `github.com/my-organization/todo`, here is the command to create that project
 ```bash
 gocondor new todo github.com/my-organization/todo
 ```